A Palestinian state

 You know, so it was interesting to hear a speech Netanyahu gave last week where he said

-basically that Israel is just going to have to get used to being isolated on the world stage.
+Basically that Israel is just going to have to get used to being isolated on the world stage.
+He said,

-the price of cooperation with Israel is just getting so high for some of these countries, both because of the furious public reaction to the images we're seeing out of Gaza and because
+The price of cooperation with Israel is just getting like so high for some of these countries, both because of the furious public reaction to the images we're seeing out of Gaza and because

 the airstrikes that Israel has carried out in places like Yemen, Lebanon,